MatsyaOs/matsyaui/README.md

-# FishUI
+# MatsyaUI

-FishUI is a GUI library based on QQC2 (Qt Quick Controls 2), every Cutefish application uses it.
+MatsyaUI is a GUI library based on QQC2 (Qt Quick Controls 2), every Matsya application uses it.

 ## Features